Priscilla0628/COFFEE-SHOP-PROJECT/README.md

   - Promote underperforming products
   - Automate daily sales reporting and explore multi-location tracking

-These insights were visualized using Excel dashboards and presented to the CEO to support strategic decision-making.
+These insights were visualized using Excel and dashboards to present to the CEO to support strategic decision-making.